Sutton Bank 1878-2023

 It is known that the Bank was open for business sometime late in 1877 but tradition has always given the year as 1878.
 In fact, tradition has also given the precise date as February 12, 1878.
 This writer is willing to believe that this date, February 12, relates to the fact that all Suttons have been staunch Republicans who were always willing to celebrate Lincoln's Day.

 In that long past era of banking the formalities of chartering and government control were non-existent.
 The depositor's primary guarantee for their funds came mostly from their faith in the owner of the business.
-That Lester Sutton's bank grew and prospered is testimony to the faith that the people had in him.
+That Lester Sutton's bank grew and prospered is testimony to the faith people had in him.

 In the early years of the bank the mercantile firm of Rininger and Silcox, which had been doing some of the private banking of the area, considered opening another bank in the town.
 After considerable thought and investigation they abandoned the idea because Sutton's Bank was too highly regarded in the community.